The Quantum Phase of Inflation

-We first consider new inflation with a quartic potential, $V=V_0-(\lambda/4)\phi^4$, which mimics the inflationary part of a Coleman-Weinberg potential when the field is far from the potential minimum \cite{BST,Linde}.
+We first consider new inflation with a quartic potential, $V=V_0-\frac{1}{4}\lambda\phi^4$, which mimics the inflationary part of a Coleman-Weinberg potential when the field is far from the potential minimum \cite{BST,Linde}.
 We initially presume that our current horizon scale leaves the horizon during the standard classical rolling phase (which fixes the coupling $\lambda$ to be $\sim10^{-14}$) and then check for the viability of this scenario after a long period of quantum evolution.
 We find that the field is still high up on its potential at the end of the quantum phase, and its kinetic energy is not dominant.
 Therefore the standard new inflation scenario can follow an initial quantum fluctuation driven phase.
-We also find that the condition for eternal inflation is always satisfied in the quantum phase but not during the classical evolution phase.

-We then study the scenario where the quantum fluctuation driven phase lasts long enough for the inflaton to cross $\phi_{*}$.
-The value of $\phi_{*}$ has to be rederived in this scenario.
-Furthermore the curvature perturbations are different from that in standard inflation.
-The Bardeen variable $\zeta$, which is a measure of curvature perturbations, is related to the inflaton fluctuations by the following relation \cite{KT}